vrajpat3ll/gix/README.md

-# GitPush
+# GiX

-***Automate your git workflow with GitPush and focus more on coding!***
+***Automate your git workflow with GiX and focus more on coding!***

-GitPush is a tool designed to streamline the process of committing and pushing changes to a Git repository.
+GiX is a tool designed to streamline the process of committing and pushing changes to a Git repository.
 It offers multiple modes of operation, including manual, interval-based, and voice-activated commits.

 ---